Who are we?

 1. Eat Right:

-In crazy times, like AEP, it can be easy to take in absurd amounts of caffeine and frequently forget lunch.
+In crazy times, it can be easy to take in absurd amounts of caffeine and frequently forget lunch.
 As standard as these habits may be, they add unnecessary internal stress to your body.
 Limit caffeine intake (because it would be foolish to suggest you cut it completely).
 Choose foods that are high in nutrients like protein, vitamin B, vitamin C, and magnesium.
 A healthy diet will boost your natural energy, support adrenal functions, balance your blood sugar levels, and lower your stress levels.

 1. Unplug: